-Chai Shortbread are buttery cookies flavoured with black tea leaves and Chai spice.
+Chai Shortbread are buttery slice and bake cookies flavoured with black tea leaves and Chai spice.
 The recipe makes two logs of dough that will keep in the fridge or freezer until you have time to bake them.

 Itching to get your Christmas baking on?
 I just love sweet treats of all kinds!
 Check out these Rockin’ Bailey’s Thumbprint Cookies, accented with just a ‘nip’ of Bailey’s Irish Cream (the flavour of the holidays!) or, bake up a few boxes of Ancho Chili Chocolate Cookies for your cookie swap.

 Who can resist these buttery, crumbly delicately spiced shortbread cookies?
 Certainly no one in this family.
 If you love shortbread you will too!